GlobalAICommunity/AzureOpenAIService-Workshop/docs/41-Basic-Prompting.md

 What is the square root of 98765?
 ```

 The model will generate an answer to math questions, but there's no guarantee it will be correct.
 The correct answer here (to 3 dp) is 314.269.
-Try clicking Regenerate and see if you get the same answer.
+Try clicking "Send" again and see if you get the same answer.
 (If you do get the correct response to a math question from a foundational GPT model, it's only because the question and answer are well represented in the training data.)

 But you could ask the model to write Python code to calculate the square root of 98765, and it would probably do a good job.
 (Try it!).